7 Principles of Time Management

 - Compare ‘I’m interested in writing’ to ‘I’m committed to getting a regular column into the local newspaper’.
 Nothing is likely to come of it unless interest is turned into commitment.

 - What are you prepared to commit to?
 Commitments are limited.
-Knowing your commitments is an essential part of making decisions.
+Knowing your commitments is an essential part of making decisions and therefore one of the key principles of time management that can be called effective.
 They are what make the real difference in your life and work.

 - Often, our rational and reactive minds pull in opposite directions.
 For example, "I want to be slim, but I also want some cake".
 The question to ask is "How will you feel when you’ve done it?"
 This is where commitment counts.